arangodb/docs/README.md

 {% include aqlexample.html id=examplevar query=query bind=bind result=result %}
 ```

+## Troubleshooting

+- > Liquid Exception: No title found for /x.x/xxx.html.
+Maybe you forgot to
+  > link it to the navigation? in /_layouts/default.html

+  Jekyll points you to the wrong file. `_layouts/default.html` should be fine.
+  Jekyll has no native support for navigation menus. `_plugins/NavigationTag.rb`
+  is a custom plugin to generate the left-hand side navigation from
+  `_data/<version>-<book>.yml`.
+You probably forgot to add your new page there.

 ## CI/Netlify

 For the CI process we are currently using Netlify.
 This service has been built